 They are taking the place of model aircraft among enthusiasts primarily because a drone is so much cheaper to purchase.
 Unlike model aircraft, they are much smaller, usually weigh less and their whereabouts is difficult to see from the ground unless the pilot is wearing some special monitoring glasses.

-It goes without saying that the netting to protect pilots and spectators had to be more than fishing net.
+It goes without saying that the drone netting used to protect pilots and spectators had to be more than fishing net.

 From a spectator’s point of view, these races have been impossible to enjoy since there was no specified area for them to watch because the tunnel nets would get sliced up by some of the sharper drone blades.
 As a result, the first problem to solve was how to make it safe for spectators to watch the races.